Vandracon/VersionEnforcer/README.md

 This mod was developed against 7D2D Alpha 21

+Confirmed to also work for 1.0, 1.1, 1.2 via the Rebirth overhaul mod.

 ***Works with In-Game hosting and Dedicated servers.***

 ***Must exist on Server AND Client (can't connect otherwise).***